Articles of Association of the

-The British-Norwegian Chamber of Commerce is a non-profit association under the patronage of HM Ambassador to Norway.
+The British-Norwegian Chamber of Commerce is a non-profit association under the patronage of HMA.
 It is a continuation of the British Business Forum founded 2nd September 1970.

 The head office of the Chamber will be located in Oslo or in such other town in Norway as a majority of the Chamber may decide.
 Branch offices, chapters, agents or representatives may be established in suitable centres in Norway.